Prathamesh-Shanbhag/100Days-Of-Code/r1-log.md

 🔹Don't Work around the clock without rest which will decrease productivity during a hack.
 🔹Do not repeat the same mistakes of a previous Hackathon.
 🔹Do not pitch the existing solution of a product/seek a market ready product.

+### R1D35

+✨ Python is amazing!

+In Python 🐍 :
+🚩 Started learning about Variables and Types
+🚩 Variable Assignment
+🚩 & Finally Calculation using variables.

+🛠️Under Machine Learning :
+🚩 Intro to ML.
+🚩 Logistic Regression and how it works!

+📝 These are some really notes heavy subjects/concepts, so anyone who's learning make sure to take notes or you'll forget some stuff later on!

+🌊 Talks/Livestreams:

+🍀 Introduction to Cloud Computing with Azure! by - @aanchalmishra\_\_ Some topics discussed in brief :
+🚩 What is a Cloud?
+🚩 Types of Cloud
+🚩 Benefits of Cloud Computing
+🚩 Learning the Azure Portal
+🚩 A Tour of the Azure Services provided.

+🍀DevConnect 4.0 by with @adityaoberai1
+We spoke about a lot of stuff!
+(Sorry if I couldnt interact too much since I had other work going on as well!)
+Nevertheless it was amazing hearing about stories of:
+🚩 Being an @mlhacks Coach
+🚩 Winning the Microsoft Imagine Cup (@teamcodecapture) 🚩 Some talks about tech conferences and a lot of Aditya's Achievements :P, which only made me realize I should've probably started coding and learning sooner.
+🚩 ALL the swags that he has collected!
+🚩 Also another important topic was how .NET is still really huge as an enterprise level language over other languages such as Node.js.